caltechlibrary/andor/docs/Workflow-Use-Cases.md

     {
         "userid": "anonymous",
         "display_name": "Public",
-        "create_queue": "deposit",
-        "member_of": [ "published", "deposit" ]
+        "member_of": [ "public", "deposit" ]
     }
 ```

-Because the object created will have the workflow queue "deposit" and
+Because the object created will have the workflow queue "review" and
 our "curators" workflow queue has permissions to list all objects workflow
 queues we can treat the "deposit" workflow queue as an inbox to be
 processed.
 If the curators approved the deposit they can change the